-Our philosophy about training is that we need to invest in each member of our team so they can continue to develop professionally and personally, and deliver "Wow hospitality to each and every guest," each and every time.
+Our training philosophy is that we invest in each member of our team so they can continue to develop professionally and personally and deliver "Wow" hospitality to each and every guest, each and every time.

 As a new member of our family, here is an overview of the training programs that we are passionate about teaching.
-Please know that your exact position will determine your specific training program.
-Your supervisor and trainer will discuss what you can expect your training to be.
-Whether you are joining us as a chef, server, smiling people greeter or housekeeper, we are committed to spending the time with you to educate you on the company, your specific role, as well as the policies and procedures that will enable you to deliver The Common Man hospitality standards.
-We will ask at the end of your training that you complete an evaluation so we can incorporate your feedback in continuing to make our training program the most successful it can be!
+The position you were hired for determines your specific training program.
+Your supervisor and trainer will discuss what you can expect.
+Whether you are joining us as a chef, server, smiling people greeter or housekeeper, we are committed to spending the time with you to educate you about the company, your specific role, and the policies and procedures that will enable you to deliver The Common Man hospitality standards.
+There will be an evaluation at the end of your training so that we can incorporate your feedback and continue to make our training program the most successful it can be!